lviggiano/www.aeonbits.org/about.md

 I also used to have a technical blog (www.newinstance.it) but it exploded when I had issues with my hosting provider, I still have the backup, maybe one day I'll port all the contents from Wordpress to this site.
 Or maybe not :-)
+Some of the latest java related articles can still be found archived on [dzone](https://dzone.com/users/318902/lviggiano.html).